Quebec Route 233

 Route 233 is a provincial highway located in the Estrie and Montérégie regions of Quebec east of Montreal.
-The highway links Farnham and Saint-Césaire with Saint-Hyacinther.
+The highway links Farnham and Saint-Césaire with Saint-Hyacinthe.
 It starts at a junction with Route 104 between Farnham and Sainte-Brigide-d'Iberville, next to a training facility of the Canadian Forces and runs north toward a parclo interchange with Autoroute 10 after which it crosses the Rivière du Sud-Ouest which it follows for a few kilometers until its headwaters on Yamaska River.
 Shortly after it runs through Saint-Césaire, crossing Route 112, before continuing to follow the Yamaska until its end at the junction of Route 231.